holovincent/holovincent.github.io/_posts/2014-12-26-point-of-care-optical-imaging.md

 1. [S. A. Boppart, R. Richards-Kortum, Point-of-care and point-of-procedure optical imaging technologies for primary care and global health.
 Sci.
 Transl.
 Med.
 6, 253rv2 (2014).](http://stm.sciencemag.org/content/6/253/253rv2)

-> This paper reviewed the latest development of optical methods for point-of-care and discussed its opportunities and challenges.
+> "This paper reviewed the latest development of optical methods for point-of-care and discussed its opportunities and challenges."

 ## Related products/research